frfn/hello-world/README.txt

 I'll keep that below for reference.
 The way to remove a conflict is to STAGE them and commit again.

+git mergetool: this will help with merging conflicts

 <<<<<<< HEAD
 Testing!
 Conflict!
 =======